-As I mentioned in Write A Video Brief part one, having a proper brief can help you save time and money when having production companies bid on your project.
+As I mentioned in Write A Video Brief part one, having a proper video brief can help you save time and money when having production companies bid on your project.
 Part one covered some of the basic questions to get you started on writing a brief.
-This part will focus on some of the more in-depth questions that will jump-start the “discovery” phase and in some cases allow you to bypass it all together.
+This part will focus on some of the more in-depth questions that will jump-start the “discovery” phase and in some cases allow you to bypass it altogether.

-I’m mostly talking about commercials, explainers and pre-rolls but some of the same concepts can be used on entertainment videos as well.
-I’ve also a included a brief series of qualifying questions that will help determine if your brand and a potential video production company are good fit.
+I’m mostly talking about commercials, explainers, and pre-rolls but some of the same concepts can be used on entertainment videos as well.
+I’ve also included a brief series of qualifying questions that will help determine if your brand and a potential video production company are a good fit.
 This focuses a bit more on the business and financial side of things, but it’s questions that every production house is going to want to know.

 A. Do you currently market online?

 B. Do you have high ticket products/ services?

 C. Do you have high long-term customer value?

 How to Write A Video Brief - In-depth

 1. Who is your secondary audience if there is one?